HIGHWAY ENGINEERING LABORATORY

 Course contents summary

-The lectures sequence ideally follows the development of a highway or intersection design project and of an infrastructure yard in each phase, since the earthworks to pavements construction and control.
+The lectures sequence ideally follows the development of an infrastructure yard in each phase, since the earthworks to pavements construction and control.
 Each topic includes numerical exercises and laboratory experiences specifically defined in order to present methods and calculation procedures currently used in highway engineering and constructions.

 Introduction to laboratory analysis in highway engineering.
 Road materials basic elements and classification; Road sections, layer sequence, constructuve aspects and materials; Technical contracts for road works and constructions; Technical standards systems (CNR, UNI EN, ASTM, AASHTO); Lab instrumentations and main data acquisition systems; Measurements reliability.

-Criteria and technical systems for soil classification; Soil compaction: Proctor and modified AASHTO tests; Bearing capacity of soils: laboratory measurements; Embankments design; Analysis of compaction in situ; Embankment construction and earthworks machines; In situ testing and analyses.
+Earthworks and embankment construction.
+Introduction to road geotechnics; Criteria and technical systems for soil classification; Soil compaction: Proctor and modified AASHTO tests; Bearing capacity of soils: laboratory measurements; Embankments design; Analysis of compaction in situ; Embankment construction and earthworks machines; In situ testing and analyses; Elastic Half-Space Theory and Light Weight Deflectometer (LWD).

 Granular unbound and cement-treated materials.
 Technical indications; Characteristics of constituent materials; Artificial aggregates and recycled materials; Grading curves and distributions; Mix design criteria and techniques for cement-treated materials; Bearing capacity and mechanical properties; Plant mixing and laying operations; Layer control.